MicrosoftDocs/mesh-docs/mesh/mesh-app/use-mesh.md

 ## Import content

-You can add 3D objects and 2D image files to any space.
+You can add 3D objects and 2D images to any space.
 You can then pinch an object to grab, move, rotate, and scale it.
 In a collaborative space, all users who are a member of the space can add, manipulate, annotate, and delete any objects.

-To work with 3D content or image files, open the Taskbar from the Hand Menu, and choose the Content icon.
+To work with 3D content or images, open the Taskbar from the Hand Menu, and choose the Content icon.

 ![The content icon](\media\content-pane.png)